Storm Chasers Earn 2018 Business Progress Award

-February 3, 2018 - Pacific Coast League (PCL) - Omaha Storm Chasers
+February 5, 2018 - Pacific Coast League (PCL) - Omaha Storm Chasers News Release

 PAPILLION, NE - The Omaha Storm Chasers are the recipient of the Sarpy County Economic Development Corporation's (SCEDC) 2018 Business Progress Award.
 The organization accepted the award at the corporation's annual meeting at the Embassy Suites La Vista on Thursday evening.